CityOfNewYork/ACCESS-NYC/README.md

 #### PHP Functions
 Some functions are included in the theme's [**functions.php**](https://github.com/CityOfNewYork/ACCESS-NYC/blob/master/wp-content/themes/access/functions.php), however, new modules are stored in the [**/includes**](https://github.com/CityOfNewYork/ACCESS-NYC/tree/master/wp-content/themes/access/includes) directory and are included in **functions.php** at the bottom of the file.

+#### Assets
+The source for image, style, and script files live in the [**src**](https://github.com/CityOfNewYork/ACCESS-NYC/tree/master/wp-content/themes/access/src) and are compiled to the [**/assets**](https://github.com/CityOfNewYork/ACCESS-NYC/tree/master/wp-content/themes/access/assets) directory.
+This is done with NPM Scripts in [**package.json**](https://github.com/CityOfNewYork/ACCESS-NYC/blob/master/wp-content/themes/access/package.json) and tasks in the [GulpFile](https://github.com/CityOfNewYork/ACCESS-NYC/blob/master/wp-content/themes/access/gulpfile.babel.js).
+The theme relies heaviliy on the [ACCESS NYC Patterns](https://accesspatterns.cityofnewyork.us) for sourcing Stylesheets and JavaScript modules.
+Refer to the [documentation](https://accesspatterns.cityofnewyork.us) for details on the different patterns and their usage.

 ### Plugins
 WordPress Plugins are managed via Composer and the WordPress Admin.
 They are tracked by the repository to be easily shipped to different environments.
 Plugins utilized by the WordPress site can be found in the [**plugins**](https://github.com/CityOfNewYork/ACCESS-NYC/tree/master/wp-content/plugins) directory.
 Key plugins include [Advanced Custom Fields](https://www.advancedcustomfields.com/), [WordPress Multilingual](https://wpml.org/), [Timber](https://www.upstatement.com/timber/), and the [Gather Content WordPress Integration](https://wordpress.org/plugins/gathercontent-import/).
 There are a few ways of managing plugins.